zeuuhuang/Tetris/README.md

 conditions and process these conditions.
 The methods that changes the grid is the clearedLines.
 The hint also give the case of game over file, so there shouldn't be other edge cases.

-- 3
-The specific mechanics of playing my game may trigger different edge cases and cause error.
-All in all, this game is designed to be played.
-If there isn't any error while playing the game, it is working well.